 The screen is a different issue.
 A 10-inch screen may be ok for you if you are in your twenties, but for old folks like me, it is not the best for your eyes (Coincidentally, I just got my prescription glasses).

-Much like on the iPad, while you can code on an Android tablet, and could possibly even work on a serious web project with it, it’s still not the device for the task.
+Much like on the iPad, while you can code on an Android tablet, and could possibly even work on a serious web project with it, it’s still not the most comfortable device for the task.